-You and a small group of your cohortmates make up your homeroom.
-You’ll meet on Wednesdays to discuss and collaborate on your professional development.
+You and the members of your house will meet on Wednesdays to discuss and collaborate on your professional development.

 To start off Mod 3, we recommend revisiting norms with your group.
 These could include:

 - What communication and feedback looks like within your group

 - If and how you will communicate outside of Wednesday group time.
 We encourage groups to form Slack channels if they would like!

 Skip down to:

 Week 1 Prompts & Structure (60 mins)